levbszabo/levbszabo.github.io/sms-ai.md

 I go through the design and software components I used to build an AI appointment setting agent for my business.
 By combining Twilio with Langchain and OpenAI, we lay the groundwork for dynamic AI-facilitated communication over SMS.
 This framework allows us to customize prompts and add tools to create tailored agents that can meet our clients' needs efficiently.

-Try out a live demo at [www.journeymanai.io](https://www.journeymanai.io) (scroll down to fill in your phone number to text with our SMS agent)